xepozz/xepozz/README.md

 Currently, I'm living in Voronezh, Russian Federation 🇷🇺.

-I like to contribute into open source project at free time.
-Currently, I prefer [Yii 3](https://github.com/yiisoft).
+I like to contribute to open source projects at my free time.
+Now I prefer [Yii 3](https://github.com/yiisoft).

+### Projects

+#### Blogit

-I want to start blogging 📝 and that's why I came up with my own CMS based on Github and Github Pages.
+I want to start writing useful articles 📝 and that's why I developed CMS based on Github Pages.

-🤔 I'm looking for help with developing CMS so if you want to contribute you are welcome to https://github.com/xepozz/blogit
+🤔 I'm looking for help with developing CMS so if you want to contribute, you are welcome to https://github.com/xepozz/blogit

 Blog link: https://dderepko.ru ⚡